-TRAI and the government should ensure that all the Internet based applications - including those enabling Internet telephony (such as IP to IP), should not be subjected to unnecessary regulatory burden.
+TRAI and the government should ensure that all the Internet based applications - including messaging applications enabling Internet telephony from IP to IP, should not be subjected to unnecessary regulatory burden.
 We appreciate that the instant TRAI consultation paper (2.2.1.1 on page # 15) as well as TRAI recommendations dated 10 May 2007 (para 3.5 on page # 29-30 therein) on growth of Internet & Broadband in India already recognize that this type of service is already permissible since April 2002.

-6.2 Interconnection
+Such applications are good drivers and equalizers for internet broadband subscribers irrespective of their owning a computer and or having IT skills.

-- 6.2.1 Ensuring that subscribers of Internet telephony can talk to and fro with their PSTN counterparts is essential for helping unleash the technologies full potential. - 6.2.2 Therefore, unrestricted interconnection with the E.164 telecom system within India at all feasible locations should be facilitated and encouraged.
-Origination & Termination charges should be in line with the prevailing IUC regime whereas carriage should be left to the market forces, subject to the prevailing ceiling. - 6.2.3 Rather than limiting the POI either at origination or terminations locations only, TRAI should instead of pre-determining the same should keep it flexible, so as to allow for optimal and cost effective utilization of respective service provider networks. - 6.2.4 Moreover, the Internet telephony service providers should have the flexibility to use managed and/or (the so-called public) Internet as they deem fit for carriage of a call across locations as they deem fit. - 6.2.5 Such an approach can help link Indian businesses with new business opportunities, get rid of the current inefficiencies that limit BPOs, and allow broadband consumers to more easily stay in touch with far flung family members who use the PSTN.
+Ensuring that subscribers of Internet telephony can talk to and fro with their PSTN counterparts is essential for helping unleash the technologies full potential.

+Therefore, unrestricted interconnection with the E.164 telecom system within India at all feasible locations should be facilitated and encouraged.
+Origination & Termination charges should be in line with the prevailing IUC regime whereas carriage should be left to the market forces, subject to the prevailing ceiling.

+Rather than limiting the POI either at origination or terminations locations only, TRAI should instead of pre-determining the same should keep it flexible, so as to allow for optimal and cost effective utilization of respective service provider networks.

+Moreover, the Internet telephony service providers should have the flexibility to use managed and/or (the so-called public) Internet as they deem fit for carriage of a call across locations as they deem fit.

+Such an approach can help link Indian businesses with new business opportunities, get rid of the current inefficiencies that limit BPOs, and allow broadband consumers to more easily stay in touch with far flung family members who use the PSTN.

-6.3 Numbering & Address Space
+Numbering & Address Space